 Each of the Portfolios may purchase or sell securities on a when-issued, delayed delivery, or forward commitment basis.
+These transactions may be known as to-be-announced ("TBA") transactions.
 When such purchases are outstanding, a Portfolio will segregate or "earmark" liquid assets in an amount sufficient to meet the purchase price.
 However, such contracts that are not required to "cash settle" may be treated as such for asset segregation or "earmarking" purposes when a Portfolio has entered into a contractual arrangement with its counterparty to require the trade to be closed out or cash settled prior to or in lieu of physical settlement.
 Typically, no income accrues on securities a Portfolio has committed to purchase prior to the time delivery of the securities is made, although a Portfolio may earn income on securities it has segregated or "earmarked."
+As described below, the SEC adopted a final rule related to the use of derivatives, reverse repurchase agreements and certain other transactions by registered investment companies that will rescind and withdraw the guidance of the SEC and its staff regarding asset segregation and coverage transactions reflected in the Portfolios' asset segregation and cover practices discussed herein.